shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 3. ID selectors:
    - Selects HTML elements based on their ID attribute.
 ID selectors are prefixed with a hash symbol ("#") and are followed by the name of the ID.
 For example, you can use "#my-id" to select the element with the ID "my-id".
+   -  You cannot have two ID selectors with the same name on the same web page.
+Each ID selector must have a unique name because the ID selector is used to select and apply styles to a specific HTML element on a web page.
    ```
       #my-id {
      background-color: yellow;